-While Elasticsearch Frozen nodes can provide some Archive options, FortiSIEM provides two additional Archive options with higher compression - FortiSIEM EventDB on NFS and HDFS.
+While Elasticsearch Frozen nodes can provide some Archive options, FortiSIEM provides two additional Archive options with higher compression - FortiSIEM EventDB on NFS and HDFS (see the Sizing Guide for EventDB for more information).
 Should you choose to use archiving, ensure you use the Real Time Archive option so that events are written to the Archive at the point of insertion into Hot nodes.
 This eliminates the need for moving data from Online to Archive, as it is prohibitively expensive to read events out of Elasticsearch and write back to Archive.